top of page

 Matron(to A's): Where vice the burning breast pervades, no verse can quench the subtle flame

-EP: Why should verse to sinning move?
-Temptation’s something more than words
+EP: Why should verse to sinning move? temptation’s something more than words

 B is moved to the very bowels by his defenders

-B: In words from woman’s lip divine, since woman’s words and smiles are mine, I shall not fear a thousand Foes (rises to kiss hands of Matrons and Elizabeth) - Oh, I forgive the lying throng - (sneers at A's) - from you alone I claim the Bays
+B: In words from woman’s lip divine, since woman’s words and smiles are mine, I shall not fear a thousand Foes (rises to kiss hands of Matrons and Elizabeth) Oh, I forgive the lying throng - (sneers at A's) - from you alone I claim the Bays

-CB: Your wither'd frowns shall not check my son's tender strain (reaches for tongs) - he has not sung in vain!
+CB: Your wither'd frowns shall not check my son's tender strain (reaches for fire tongs) - he has not sung in vain!

 Savage lunges at the Ancients - snatches necklaces and perukes